edendao/omniprotocol/README.md

+**EDEN DAO PROTOCOL IS IN CODE REVIEW.
+THOUGHTFUL PULL REQUESTS WOULD BE GREATLY APPRECIATED.
+DM ON [TWITTER](https://twitter.com/CyrusOfEden) TO CHAT.**

 # Eden Dao Protocol is Regenerative Omnichain Infrastructure

 **Regenerative** in that protocol fees are directed for the public good towards carbon dioxide removal and renewable energy.

 **Omnichain infrastructure** in that it liberates DAOs from a single chain with new primitives.

-EDEN DAO IS IN DEVELOPER PREVIEW.
-IF YOU WOULD LIKE TO COLLABORATE, DO REACH OUT ON [TWITTER](https://twitter.com/CyrusOfEden).

 ## Eden Dao Omnicast is an omnichain account datastore